NicholasCarta/VGM/README.md

 # VGM
-This is my prokect for Web Dev Class
+This is my project for Web Dev Class
 Video game marketplace and library system